 - The community farm, community event center with pavilion, community gardens, dog park, koi pond and trails will be open to individuals beyond the residents of the project. - Daycare clients will benefit from access to recreation on the farm before and after pickup.
-Surrounding residents will be welcome to enjoy the farming atmosphere and community farm stand, as well as potential farmers' markets and community events. - Trails will be provided to facilitate access to farming and gardening activities. - The project's design will welcome and encourage non-residents to visit, particularly families of the residents.
+Surrounding residents will be welcome to enjoy the farming atmosphere and community farm stand, as well as potential farmers' markets and community events. - In in addition to the provided sidewalks on both sides of streets, trails will be provided to facilitate access to farming and gardening activities. - The project's design will welcome and encourage non-residents to visit, particularly families of the residents.
 Creating an environment that people of all ages like to visit is a core motivation of the Herndon Farms project.